rohan-d27/BirthdayManagement/README.md

 # Features:
-• This Web app supports multiple users such as Customer,Service Provider, Admin.
+• This Web app supports multiple users such as Customer, Service Provider, Admin.

 • Multilayer architecture.

-• Email alerts for confirm/cancel order,feedback, forget password.
+• Email alerts for confirm/cancel order, feedback, forget password.

 • Customer
 1. Customer can register and update their profile details.